mialana/amyliu.dev/src/content/projects/PAPAYA/index.md

 ```

-Though the first three were heavily interlaced, so it looked more like this:
+Though ultimately, we realized that the systems were heavily interconnected, so it looked more like this:

 ```mermaid
 flowchart LR